ClarytyLLC/docs/src/docs/tutorials/pages/using-authentication-authorization-tokens.md

   -d '{"query": "query { me { id name organization { id name }} myRights { operations resources }}"}'
 ```

-The details of the response will depend on the token in question.
-Just for example, for a user who has the developer editor role
+The details of the response depends on token.
+For example, below is a response for a user who has the developer editor role:
-we might see something like the following.

 ```json
 {